-These guidelines may be changed by the Department of Veterans' Affairs.
+These guidelines may be changed by the DVA.
 When this happens, the revised guidelines will be published on GrantConnect and the Community Grants Hub websites.

 13.1 Enquiries and feedback

 Complaints about this grant opportunity

 The Department of Veterans' Affairs Feedback Management Policy applies to complaints about the grant program.
 Complaints about the program, including grant decisions, must be provided in writing.